Aberdeen Drinking Water Quality

 Aberdeen's water utility has had 47 violations in the past 3 years.
 Of these, 14 were health-based and 33 were monitoring/reporting related.

 Aberdeen's water utility uses chlorine or chloramine to disinfect the water supply.
-This is a safe and common practice required by the EPA.
+This is a standard practice required by the EPA to prevent waterborne illness.
 The taste is usually more noticeable in warm weather or near treatment facilities.
 To reduce chlorine taste, let water sit in an open pitcher for 30 minutes, use a refrigerator filter, or install a carbon filter on your tap.

 Aberdeen's tap water primarily comes from groundwater sources.
 The water undergoes treatment at local facilities before being distributed through the municipal water system.
 The water is provided by ABERDEEN.